Indianapolis Drug Possession Defense Lawyer

 The following are the potential penalties for marijuana possession in Indiana:

-- Possession of any amount if the defendant has no prior or passes possession of marijuana convictions.
+- Possession of any amount if the defendant has no prior possession of marijuana convictions.
 Any violation is considered a class A misdemeanor, can lead up to six months (180 days) in jail and a fine of up to $1,000 or more.

-- Possession of fewer than 30 grams, if the defendant has no prior or passes possession of marijuana convictions.
+- Possession of fewer than 30 grams, if the defendant has no prior possession of marijuana convictions.
 Any violation is considered a level 5-6 felony, can lead up to six months to one and a half years in jail and a fine of up to $5,000 or more.

-If you or a loved one has been charged for any level of possession of marijuana in Indiana, call Hayes Law Office today at 317-982-6122 to learn how the lawyers at the firm can help you.
+If you or a loved one has been charged for any level of possession of drugs in Indiana, call Hayes Law Office today at 317-982-6122 to learn how the lawyers at the firm can help you.